lmw95/MS2-thesunriseproject/README.md

 The modal is toggled when the user clicks on the 'contact' menu item, or on the 'click here' link.
 The user is able to submit an enquiry, and upon submission a paragraph appears confirming submission if successful.
 The form also clears upon submission.

 ## Possible future features
+Some ideas that I would like to implement in the future would be:
+* A weather API displaying the current weather in the local area.
+* A carousel in the information section displaying the list of endangered animals that live locally.
+* The accordian feature in the owner profile as mentioned previously
+* More sections of the website - such as local / upcoming events, information about the actual towns (Lowestoft, Yarmouth, Kessingland and Oulton Broad) and a broader history section.